Silhouette photography is a great way to add interest to an image. They make a scene feel dramatic or dreamy.

-For example if you are about to take an image of a beach silhouette , the rule of thirds will just apply perfectly.
+For example, if you are about to take an image of a beach silhouette , the rule of thirds works great.

 The Golden Ratio (and the Fibonacci Spiral)

 Without getting into the maths of it, the golden ratio is the ratio of 1 to 1.618.
-This proportion has been used by many artists in many different media over the course of history.
-It produces aesthetically pleasing results.
+And our brains find it beautiful.

-It can likewise be a powerful tool to attract viewers to the important elements of your photo.
-The Fibonacci Spiral is a visual tool that uses the golden ration to guide your composition.
+It can be a powerful tool to attract viewers to the important elements of your photo.

 It’s a bit less intuitive than the rule of thirds.
-But it’s not so difficult to apply once you get used to how it work.
+But it’s not so difficult to apply once you get used to how it works.

-The sunset silhouette image below and following diagram illustrate how the Fibonacci Spiral was used to compose the picture.
+Take a look at the sunset silhouette image below and following diagram.
+These illustrate how I used the Fibonacci Spiral to compose the picture.

 Other Composition Tips for Silhouette Photography

-- Good silhouette photography depends on strong contrast, so look for strong tonal contrasts within the scene as you compose
+Good silhouette photography depends on strong contrast.
+Look for strong tonal contrasts within the scene as you compose;

 Silhouettes in Black and White Photography